How to Write Thesis Statement: A Practical Guide for Your Paper

 It turns out, making that jump from a simple topic to a truly arguable claim is a major hurdle.
 One study found that while 61% of first-year college students could spot a thesis in someone else's writing, a mere 28% could actually write a focused, arguable one themselves.

 As the folks at Indiana University point out, a topic like "sugar consumption" isn't a thesis at all.
 It only becomes one when you refine it into a specific, debatable claim about what should be done about it.
-They have a great example of a revised thesis on their site that's worth checking out.
+They have a great on their site that's worth checking out.

 The journey from a vague idea to a sharp thesis is all about adding layers of specificity and perspective.
 You're not just stating a topic; you're entering a conversation with a clear, defensible point of view.